16 best websites for design inspiration in 2025

 14. Monograph Communications

-Next in line for great website design inspiration is another cloneable by Vancouver-based designer Gary Colwell.
+Next in line for fresh design inspiration is another cloneable by Vancouver-based designer Gary Colwell.

 Colwell wonderfully captures the tonality and identity of the communications solutions brand Monograph Communications.
 In their own words, “[It] features a contrast typography design with the sans-serif (Roboto) representing the corporate professional side of the business, and the serif (Zangezi designed by Daria Petrova) representing an appreciation for the history of the written word.”